 Screven is a tiny city located in the state of Georgia.
 With a population of 788 people and just one neighborhood, Screven is the 355th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Screven is generally considered to be a blue-collar town.
-54.70% of the Screven workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Screven is a blue-collar town, with 54.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Screven is a city of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Screven who work in office and administrative support (7.67%), healthcare (6.97%), and sales jobs (4.88%).

 Also of interest is that Screven has more people living here who work in computers and math than 95% of the places in the US.